emperorofmars/Mars-Avatar-Guide/readme.md

 Adapt and upload an avatar with the VRC SDK and have fun!

-**Strongly recommended:** Use VRCFury with the `Blendshape Optimizer` and optionally `MMD Compatibility` features to upload a better performing avatar.
+**Strongly recommended:** Use VRCFury with the `Blendshape Optimizer` and optionally `MMD Compatibility` features to upload a way better performing avatar.

 ## ChilloutVR Setup (if included)
 1) Set up a project with the current ChilloutVR [Unity Version](https://documentation.abinteractive.net/cck/setup/#download-unity)